rust-lang/rls/debugging.md

 Projects with Cargo workspaces will not work (for now).

-Projects with non-Cargo build systems will not work (you *might* be able to make this work with some effort, talk to nrc on irc).
+Projects with non-Cargo build systems will not work (you *might* be able to make this work with some effort, talk to nrc on Discord).

 Rarely, there are problems with the RLS's build model.
 You can try running `cargo check` on the command line to emulate the build model outside of the IDE.